GameFoundry/bsf/Documentation/Manuals/docs/01_Developer_Manuals/01_Low_Level_rendering/07_gpuBuffers.md

 ~~~~~~~~~~~~~

 # Reading/writing
 Reading or writing to a GPU buffer uses the same approach as other types of buffers, like index or vertex buffers.
-Refer back to the @ref geometry manual to see how.
+Refer back to the [geometry](geometry) manual to see how.

 # Binding
-Once created buffer can be bound to a GPU program through **GpuParams** by calling @ref bs::ct::GpuParams::setBuffer(GpuProgramType, const String&, const BufferType&) "ct::GpuParams::setBuffer()".
+Once created buffer can be bound to a GPU program through **GpuParams** by calling @bs::ct::GpuParams::setBuffer(GpuProgramType, const String&, const BufferType&).

 ~~~~~~~~~~~~~{.cpp}
 SPtr<GpuParams> params = ...;